Skip to contents

 Conclusion

-This vignette demonstrates how to leverage textAnnotatoR’s data structures to integrate with the broader R ecosystem.
-By combining the intuitive annotation interface with powerful R packages for analysis and visualization, you have more control over your qualitative analysis workflow.
+This vignette demonstrates how you can leverage textAnnotatoR’s data structures to integrate with the broader R ecosystem.
+By combining the intuitive annotation interface with powerful R packages for analysis and visualization, you gain more control over your qualitative analysis workflow.

 The examples provided here use simple data to demonstrate the concepts while keeping the package size reasonable.
-In practice, you would use your actual project data and might need to modify these functions to match your specific requirements.
+In practice, you would use your actual project data exported from textAnnotatoR.

 Note: Some code examples use eval=FALSE to prevent large outputs during package building while still showing the code for demonstration purposes.